 Sleep and study in private with this tent that goes over your bed

-Create a safe space in your dorm room by outfitting your bed with a tent.
+Create a safe space in your dorm room or kid’s bedroom by outfitting the bed with a tent.
 By installing this privacy bed tent you’ll get a secluded area for sleeping, naptime (the adult version of happy hour), studying, working, or just taking a break.
-It comes with doors on both sides and mesh windows that can all be zipped shut.
+The breathable soft fabric is outfitted with 4 doors and 2 windows that can all be zipped shut.

-Designed to work with your existing mattress and bed frame, it comes in 8 sizes ranging from twin to king.
-It fits on futons, spring coil, foam or air beds.
+Designed to work with your existing mattress and bed frame, it comes in 4 sizes ranging from twin to queen.
+It fits on futons, spring coil, foam, or air beds.

-The bed tent material can also to reduce ambient light.
+The bed tent material can also reduce ambient light and noise.
 So no more waking up from the scorching sun trying to melt your face.